1Hive/website/README.md

 We believe in **open source** and that the cross-pollination of effort and ideas across projects leads to a more robust ecosystem.

 ## Our Projects
-[Apiary](https://github.com/1Hive/Apiary) - A curation market platform for the creation and funding of DAOs built on Aragon.
-It enables entrepreneurs and activists to share their vision and attract high quality collaborators.
+[Hive Commons License](https://github.com/1Hive/Hive-Commons) - An alternative to permissive and copyleft open source licenses intended to support a self-sustaining digital commons. **Status:** *Research*

-[Hive Commons](https://github.com/1Hive/Hive-Commons) - Is an experimental cryptocurrency intended to provide a universal basic income backed by public interest and shared ownership of a digital commons.
+[Apiary](https://github.com/1Hive/Apiary) - A curation market platform for the creation and funding of DAOs. **Status:** *Research*